Stages of Change

 - Empathetic

-- Respectful of both the client’s strengths and the client’s knowledge about what is best for them
+- Respectful of both the service user’s strengths and their own knowledge about what is best for them

 - Not interested in labels such as “addict” or “alcoholic”